Skip to content

 The Bottom Line

-Descript is transformative for creators who edit audio—transcription becomes the editing interface.
-Rev remains the gold standard for accuracy-critical business transcription.
-AssemblyAI is the clear choice for developers.
-For most users, accuracy differences are now marginal—choose based on your workflow and whether you need additional features.
+Descript ($24-33/mo) is transformative for creators who edit audio/video — transcription becomes the editing interface.
+Rev ($0.25/min AI, $1.50/min human) remains the gold standard for accuracy-critical business transcription with guaranteed quality.
+AssemblyAI ($0.37/hr) is the clear choice for developers building transcription into products.
+For most users, accuracy differences are marginal on clean audio — choose based on your workflow needs.

 Frequently Asked Questions